What is Marital Property?

 Founder | Mason Law & Mediation

-The first step in determining how to divide property in a divorce is to figure out what property will be divided in the first place.
-As we know from a previous post, only marital property is divided between spouses in a divorce, while separate property remains with its titled owner.
+Determining how to divide property in a divorce begins with identifying which property will be subject to division.
+In a previous post, we discussed that only marital property is divided between spouses during a divorce, while separate property remains with its titled owner.

-Both marital property and separate property are defined in Domestic Relations Law, Section 236B, Paragraph 1 (“Definitions”).
-This post will delve into the definition of marital property, and we’ll look more closely at the definition of separate property in a subsequent post.
+Hence, the initial step in property division is distinguishing between separate property and marital property, utilizing the legal definitions provided for each in the New York Domestic Relations Law, Section 236B, Paragraph 1 (“Definitions”).
+This post will focus on the definition of marital property, and the definition of separate property will be explored in a subsequent post.

-In New York, marital property is defined as: “all property acquired by either or both spouses during the marriage and before the execution of a separation agreement or the commencement of a matrimonial action, regardless of the form in which title is held… [Marital property] shall not include separate property….”
+In New York, marital property is defined as follows: “all property acquired by either or both spouses during the marriage and before the execution of a separation agreement or the commencement of a matrimonial action, regardless of the form in which title is held.”
+The crucial element in the aforementioned definition is timing.
+When was the asset earned or acquired?
+Did it occur during the marriage?
+Was it before signing a separation agreement or initiating legal proceedings to dissolve the marriage?
+If the asset meets these timing criteria, it is presumed to be marital property.

-What about your income during the marriage?
-You worked for it.
-You earned it.
-Let’s test it out.
-Acquired during the marriage?
+What about your income throughout the marriage?
+You worked for it, you earned it.
+Let’s examine it.
+Was it acquired during the marriage?
 Check.
-Acquired prior to signing a separation agreement or filing for divorce?
+Prior to signing a separation agreement or filing for divorce?
 Check.
-Let’s assume it’s not defined elsewhere as separate property.
-Result: your income is marital property.
-Yes, that includes your bonus.
+Assuming it is not defined as separate property elsewhere, your income constitutes marital property, including any bonuses received.

-What about your 401k?
-You worked for it.
-You earned it.
-It’s held in an account in your sole name (title), which you can’t legally include your spouse’s name on.
-Acquired during the marriage?
+Let’s consider your 401k.
+You worked for it, you earned it, and it is held in an account solely under your name (sole title).
+Was it acquired during the marriage?
 Check.
-Acquired prior to signing a separation agreement or filing for divorce?
+Prior to signing a separation agreement or filing for divorce?
 Check.
-Let’s assume it’s not defined elsewhere as separate property.
-Result: your 401k is marital property.
+Like your income, unless it is defined as separate property elsewhere, your 401k is considered marital property.

 Founded in 2014, Mason Law & Mediation provides highly-skilled and holistic mediation, Collaborative Law, settlement negotiation, and legal coaching services to individuals, couples and families in New York.